gabridome/docs/c-lightning_with_postgresql_reliability.md

 ### 3. Set up the [high availability] the data through *[synchronous streaming replication]* between the two servers

-#### Allow connections from the standby server to the master
+#### Allow connections from the standby server to the primary

-On the Master server, find your `pg_hba.conf` file and add the following lines:
+On the primary server, find your `pg_hba.conf` file and add the following lines:

 ```bash
 sudo nano /etc/postgresql/12/main/pg_hba.conf